Milly-Molly-Mandy: Partial collections

-Alternate titles
+Alternative titles

-More recently, Milly-Molly-Mandy books have also been published under alternate titles, with five or six stories per book.
+More recently, Milly-Molly-Mandy books have also been published under alternative titles, with five or six stories per book.

 Gardners Books through Pan Macmillan published a boxed set of four books, The Best of Milly-Molly-Mandy (2004), which was later carried by Kingfisher and released separately the next year.
 These were billed as in a "dainty, accessible format" featuring Clara Vulliamy cover art with Brisley interior illustrations: